mharen/mharen.github.io/_posts/2010/2010-03-05-htmljs-progressive-enhancement.md

 });​
 ```

-This doesn’t require any changes to the HTML/CSS—it uses existing attributes like <code>href</code> and <code>title</code> to wire itself up to the link.
+This doesn’t require any changes to the HTML/CSS—it uses existing attributes like `href` and `title` to wire itself up to the link.
 And, if JS is disabled or broken, *the link will still work*.

 By applying incremental enhancements in this fashion, we can easily maintain decent support for less-capable browsers while keeping our code clean and elegant.

-You might notice, too, that this JS snippet is looking at a class (<code>help-link</code>), not an <code>id</code>.
-Since it infers everything it needs to show the dialog from the link itself, this snippet will work on **any** link in the page tagged with the <code>help-link</code> class.
+You might notice, too, that this JS snippet is looking at a class (`help-link`), not an `id`.
+Since it infers everything it needs to show the dialog from the link itself, this snippet will work on **any** link in the page tagged with the `help-link` class.
 Nice, right?